course-fish546-2023/olivia-geoduck/README.md

 # olivia-geoduck

-Now defunct repository for FISH 546 research progress...cannot push or pull off raven so this repository is useless to me now
+Repository used for displaying geoduck bioinformatic workflow for FISH 546 purposes

+Clean repository used for research: https://github.com/ocattau/code-for-Pgenerosa/tree/main